 When evaluating an applicant's suitability for a security clearance, the administrative judge must consider the adjudicative guidelines.
 In addition to brief introductory explanations for each guideline, the adjudicative guidelines list potentially disqualifying conditions and mitigating conditions, which are to be used in evaluating an applicant's eligibility for access to classified information.

 These guidelines are not inflexible rules of law.
-Instead, recognizing the complexities of human behavior, administrative judges apply the guidelines in conjunction with the factors listed in the adjudicative process.
-The administrative judge's overarching adjudicative goal is a fair, impartial, and commonsense decision.
-According
+Instead, recognizing the complexities of human behavior, administrative judges apply the guidelines in

-Items 5, 6, 11-14; AE 1.
+Items 2, 6-10.

-&lt;sup>1 Items 5, 11.
+&lt;sup>1 Items 3, 10.